 - What is the copay for doctor office visits?

-- How much is coinsurance?
+- How much is paid under the coinsurance percentage?

 - Are the brands of prescription drugs you take covered?